The brain learns to fly with virtual wings in one week of VR

 Neuroplasticity in action: the visual cortex reconfigures 🧠

-After training, researchers observed that the visual cortex, an area that normally responds to images of body parts, began to react more intensely to images of wings, in a similar way to how it responds to arms.
-This change suggests a neuronal reassignment: the brain began to treat the wings as bodily extensions.
-The experiment used flight tasks with obstacles and reflections in virtual mirrors to reinforce the illusion of belonging, demonstrating the plasticity of the nervous system.
+After training, researchers observed that the visual cortex, an area that normally responds to images of body parts, began to react more intensely to images of wings, similar to how it responds to arms.
+This change suggests a neural reassignment: the brain began to treat wings as bodily extensions.
+The experiment used flight tasks with obstacles and reflections in virtual mirrors to reinforce the illusion of ownership, demonstrating the plasticity of the nervous system.

 Digital wings: the next fashion accessory for dodging bosses 🦅